rohan-3496/cv/index.md

 ## Internships

 ### Purdue University, USA
-Utilised machine learning to develop methodology for identifying optimal dosage size of an anti-cancer drug with no side effects.
-Also optmised dose size and timing by modelling oscillatory peaks in cancer cells after dosage.
+Utilised machine learning to develop methodology for determining optimal dosage regimen (quantity & timing) of a chemotherapeutic drug to achieve no side effects and maximum efficacy

 ### Unilever, UK
+Automated demand forecast system in Unilever UK and Ireland for products on promotions by analysing 2500+ past promotions , delivered 300 bps accuracy improvement and 50% reduction in work hours for 3 teams

 ## Projects